 Craig, do you remember the first time you heard about sustainability in connection with tourism?
 What got you interested in the topic?

 I loved the visitor and environmental interaction but the bureaucracy – less so.
-I decided my future would be better served in the private sector and ended up in a business which blended my experience in travel, environment and hospitality in my home community of Kangaroo Island.
+I decided my future would be better served in the private sector and ended up in a business that blended my experience in travel, environment, and hospitality in my home community of Kangaroo Island.

 How has your view on tourism and sustainability changed or evolved over time?